HunorMarton/svg-tutorial/src/content/svg/data-driven-diagram.md

 ---
 title: "Day 24: Data-driven Diagram"
 component: Diagram
+previous:
+  title: Interaction
+  link: interaction
+next:
+  title: How to break down an image into multiple components?
+  link: multiple-components
 ---

 SVGs also work well with frontend libraries.
 Here’s an example of a React component that generates a data-driven diagram.
 In this example we have two things.
 We are generating a list of rectangles to create a column diagram based on some arbitrary data.
 And we also generate a series of coordinates for a polyline.